samdporter/STIR-SIMIND-Connection/Documentation/STIR-SIMIND-connection.md

 See simind manual for full list of possible runtime switches.

-See simind manual for how to use switches in addition to directory referencing (note that the description in the SIMIND manual does not currently work for Linux systems - recommend input and output files are saved in the same directory for now, otherwise see Sam Porter's example Jupyter notebook [STIR_simind.ipynb](../python_files/STIR_simind.ipynb) or Python script [STIR_simind.py](../python_files/STIR_simind.py) which include use of symlink).
+See simind manual for how to use switches in addition to directory referencing (note that the description in the SIMIND manual will only work for Linux systems for simind software downloaded after 23rd Jan 2023.
+Otherwise input and output files should be saved in the same directory - or see Sam Porter's example Jupyter notebook [STIR_simind.ipynb](../python_files/STIR_simind.ipynb) or Python script [STIR_simind.py](../python_files/STIR_simind.py) which include use of symlink).